After 30 years of life on this planet I am still alive.

 I make the statement "I am still alive" to write stories because I know of how many stories were ended because of cruel circumstance, or addiction, or depression, or something even deeper.
 The only reason I'm here is because I did something we are sometimes shamed in society for doing: I went and found help.
 I went to therapist, tried medication, took up meditation, and still work every day to fight the specter of mental illness.
 My best friends do too.

-The best thing we can do is talk about mental illness is to tell these stories and let others know that somehow, somewhere, someone out there cares enough to help them.
+The best thing we can do to talk about mental illness is to tell these stories and let others know that somehow, somewhere, someone out there cares enough to help them.
 The more we talk about it the more we help others win their fight to hold on, endure, and find their own victories.
 It is a far better option than waiting until it is too late and having another tale lost.

 About the campaign: